 A great resource to consider is SCORE.org, a nonprofit organization backed by the SBA that promotes mentoring and free tools to help small business owners find the necessary resources to help navigate the landscape and get started on the right foot.

 With a business cash advance from Harbortouch, you can get the working capital your business needs without having to approach a bank or worrying about the long-term credit card interest charges.

 The Government is always interested in ways that they can grow the economy.
 One of the ways they can do this by supporting new business growth.
 They often will do this through grants.
 For the new business owner, this is a great way to achieve start-up funding.
 There is no commitment needed to pay back the subsidy from the Government.
 There are different types of grants.
 Each of them is going to have their criteria for the business to qualify for these.

-5. Third Party Investors
+5. Third-Party Investors

 These are but a few business financing ideas to consider when looking for business start-up money.
-In the end, you want to rely on those business financing options that are going to put the least amount of financial stress on the business.
+In the end, you want to rely on those business financing options that will put the least amount of financial stress on the business.
 With any financial decision that impacts your business, it’s always a good practice to consult with a professional CPA or a business attorney to make sure you’re meeting your business goals.